 During an emergency, it’s vital to get out a message quickly.
 Through Pilera, managers can send “force” emergency calls that bypass resident preferences.
 Residents will receive an email, phone, and text message if they have provided the management company with that information.
 The reliability of your communication tool is equally important.
-Pilera has built-in fault protection and retry algorithms that will get a message sent, even in the toughest conditions.
+Pilera has built-in fault protection and retry patterns that will get a message sent, even in the toughest conditions.

 During Hurricane Sandy, Pilera saw an uptick in messages being sent by more than 238 times the site’s normal usage.
 Our system was able to effectively withstand the high volume of calls being made.